moorepants/dissertation/davisbicycle.rst

 - Accept 700c tires so that we can use high pressure.
 - Size: 54-58cm for our intended riders.

-We chose a large Surly 1x1 model.
+We chose a large size Surly 1x1 model.
 It is designed as a single speed off road bicycle for 26" wheels with fat tires, but can be setup with 700c higher pressure tires.
 The frame is constructed from butted 4130 CroMoly steel tubing.
 It has both front and rear V-brake in addition to  disc brake mounts.
 Otherwise it met all of our requirements.
-We purchase some standard components including 700c aluminum wheels with 23c Continental Gatorskin high pressure tires and basic handlebars and brakes.
+We purchased some standard components including 700c aluminum wheels with 23c Continental Gatorskin high pressure tires and basic handlebars and brakes.